Support from the EU Team

 The EU team provides advice and extensive support packages for applicants including one-to-one meetings, workshops and a proposal read-through service.

-If you are interested in a collaborative proposal –as coordinator or partner – please consult our Finding partners page.
+If you are interested in a collaborative proposal – please consult our Finding partners page.

 If you are not sure what EU scheme is right for you, please consult our Identifying the right EU Funding scheme page to work out which scheme(s) might be most appropriate for you.